Does Business Insurance Cover Damages From Lawsuits?

 Types of Business Insurance Coverage

-There are several types of business insurance policies that may provide coverage for damages from lawsuits.
+Several types of business insurance policies may provide coverage for damages from lawsuits.
 Here are some common ones:

 General Liability Insurance